It’s the most wonderful time of the year!

 The twinkling lights added so much charm to the dining room ambiance!
 Of course I had my Christmas tree up in the living room with more garlands and holiday decor all around.
 Here’s some photos from decking the halls!

 This is a very normal Christmas table for me but I realized that I’ve never really featured this look on The Rose Table.
 The show-stopper here is the tree branches.
 I love this trick during the holidays!
-I get a live tree every year (read about this year’s balsam-fraser fir hybrid here) and I always cut some of the bottom branches to make room for packages under the tree.
+Every year I get a live tree (read about this year’s balsam-fraser fir hybrid here) and every year I cut some of the bottom branches to make room for packages under the tree.
 I save those branches in bucket of water or a vase (depending on the size) until I’m entertaining, then I arrange them down the center of the table like a living table runner.
 Isn’t it pretty?
 It’ll usually last for about a week before the needles start drying out.

 Another one of my favorite Christmas tricks is using floating candles in mason jars with cranberries and rosemary.
 So easy and so gorgeous!